Menu Close

 Taming Sari Tower.
 Credit: Chongkian / Wikimedia Commons

-Named and designed after the legendary sword of a Malay warrior, the 110-meter-tall Taming Sari Tower is Malaysia’s first and tallest gyro tower, offering visitors a thrilling 360-degree view of the historic cityscape as its glass-enclosed viewing platform rotates and ascends to the top.
+Named and designed after the legendary sword of a Malay warrior, the 110-meter-tall Taming Sari Tower is Malaysia’s first and tallest gyro tower, offering visitors a 360-degree view of the historic cityscape as its glass-enclosed viewing platform rotates and ascends to the top.

 The observation deck is able to accommodate 80 people per viewing session, which lasts about 7 minutes each.